Writing a LinkedIn recommendation? Will you write me one?

 On July 17th, Jeremiah posted an entry to his blog titled “Requested Recommendations on Social Networks: Why I Won’t Do It.”
 And he makes the important point that LinkedIn Recommendations can never be 100% objective.
 He goes out of his way not to knock LinkedIn or references in general, but states that, because LinkedIn is a public platform, people in general are not going to write negative recommendations.
 Plus, the person receiving the recommendation can make requests to edit those recommendations as well as not even display them in the first place.
 It is this process that Jeremiah is lamenting.

-I actually wrote about the same subject more than three months ago in my post “Are LinkedIn Recommendations for Real?”
-And I specifically mentioned that you need to apply filters when reading them: who wrote them (i.e. what is the qualityof that person), what was their relationship, and what specific qualities were mentioned that mesh with that person’s profile.
-I also made the important point that recommendations, versus looking at a profile without one, can and should make a person look more “real,” a point I echoed in my post “Is Your LinkedIn Profile More Accurate Than Your Resume?”
+If think about what LinkedIn is, you know that you need to apply filters when reading LinkedIn recommendations like you do with anything else that is similarly published online: who wrote them (i.e. what is the quality of that person), what was their relationship, and what specific qualities were mentioned that mesh with that person’s profile.
+I also made the important point that recommendations, versus looking at a profile without one, can and should make a person look more “real.”
 So, because this is Web 2.0, I agree wholeheartedly with some of the points that Jeremiah makes in the need to filter these recommendations, but even with their inherent limitations in objectivity, I still think they play an important role on LinkedIn.

 Russ Somers made an interesting point in a blog post entitled “Evaluating LinkedIn Recommendations” that he did the same day as Jeremiah’s: wouldn’t the recommendations mean more if there was an element of scarcity involved, if you were limited to how many LinkedIn recommendations you can give?
 To that I say, sure, but doesn’t LinkedIn already have enough restrictions?
 And how can you put a limit on how many recommendations a college graduate has versus a CEO of a Fortune 500 company who has worked for a few different companies over his 30+ year career and has thousands of people that he knows?
 I do not believe that this is the answer.